|Submitted By: Robert McClure / MD Partners, Inc. for HL7 Gender Harmony Project

 We expect industry maturity for SFCU to vary for different data classes.
 There is already some industry adoption of Patient SFCU.
 We expect Laboratory SFCU adoption may increase relatively quickly.
 SFCU for other data classes may require more investment by the industry to achieve maturity.
 Having separate data elements for the different contextual SFCUs allows the industry to advance the maturity of these contextual SFCU concepts independently.

-A Procedure SFCU is a sex category that is intended to represent the proper sex categorization that is to be applied for the specific procedure under consideration, independent of the patient gender identity or other clinical sex values that may be known about the patient.
+A Diagnostic Imaging SFCU is a sex category that is intended to represent the proper sex categorization that is to be applied for the specific diagnostic imaging procedure or test under consideration, independent of the patient gender identity or other clinical sex values that may be known about the patient.
 In this way the procedure can use the proper reference range, therapeutic, or diagnostic parameters appropriate for the specific clinical situation known for the patient.
 A procedure-specific SFCU can communicate unique organ inventory or hormonal findings by exchanging “standard” sex categories even when the system using this information does not have access to the more discrete observations or those observations are masked due to privacy concerns.
-Patients with organ system inventories or hormonal results that are not aligned with traditional values associated with male or female can have multiple different SFCU values depending on the SFCU context under consideration.
+Patients with organ system inventories or hormonal results that are not aligned with traditional values associated with male or female can have many different SFCU values depending on the SFCU context under consideration.

 HL7 Patient SFCU extension: http://hl7.org/fhir/2022Sep/extension-patient-sexforclinicaluse.html